cortesi/devd/README.md

 self-signed certificates for testing.
 You shouldn't use devd in cases where upstream cert validation matters.

-The *X-Forwarded-Host* header is set to the devd server's address for reverse proxied traffic.
+The *X-Forwarded-Host* and *X-Forwarded-Proto* headers are set to the devd server's address and protocol for reverse proxied traffic.
 You might need to enable support for this in your application for redirects and the like to work correctly.

 # Development